 Whether you are looking for a summer associate, an intern, a part-time law clerk or a full-time attorney, we maintain an online job bank called SAGE where you can post open positions and register for an on-campus interview.

-The Career Development Office hosts two career expos each year in order to connect outstanding Mizzou Law students hunting for jobs with employers from across the country who practice all areas of law.
-To learn more about those events and how to attend, visit our Career Expos page.
+The Career Development Office hosts a career expo each year in order to connect outstanding Mizzou Law students hunting for jobs with employers from across the country who practice all areas of law.
+To learn more about those events and how to attend, visit our Career Expo page.

 As the law school for Missouri, several students gain experiences working in the public sector during their summer breaks.